 The SIXNET VT-MODEMs are rugged industrial telephone modems that have been designed for operation in electrical enclosures installed in harsh environments.
-Each VT-MODEM supports all standard Hayes AT commands, Fax Class 1 and Class 2 commands and S-registers and therefore can be set-up as an external modem on any PC.
+All VT-MODEMs support all standard Hayes AT commands, Fax Class 1 and Class 2 commands and S-registers and therefore can be set-up as an external modem on any PC.
 The VT-MODEMs are compatible with any telecommunications or dial-up networking software.